 There are two assessment types under the contracts scheme, independent of the manual being used.

-- Whole Team Award & Assessment: available when the client mandates the use of CEEQUAL on a contract.
+- Whole Team Award & Assessment: available when the client mandates the use of BREEAM Infrastructure on a contract.

-- Delivery Award & Assessment: available when the contractor(s) and designer(s) making up the contract delivery team wish to use CEEQUAL to assess their performance without the direct instruction or involvement of the Client.
+- Delivery Award & Assessment: available when the contractor(s) and designer(s) making up the contract delivery team wish to use BREEAM Infrastructure to assess their performance without the direct instruction or involvement of the Client.

-There have been six iterations of the CEEQUAL methodology as the scheme has developed over the years.
-Of these, two are still actively used.
+There have been six iterations of the BREEAM Infrastructure methodology as the scheme has developed over the years, with two of these still actively used.

 Applying for your assessment